jgmejilla/jgmejilla/README.md

 # 🌱 Hey, I'm Elijah.

 I'm a 3rd year Computer Science 💻 undergraduate studying at the University of the Philippines – Diliman.

 Lately, I've been dabbling in Data Science and Web Development.
-I aim to leverage these interests into **meaningful projects** that, hopefully, would tackle real-world problems.
+I aim to leverage these interests into **meaningful projects** that would, hopefully, tackle real-world problems.

 ## 🔭 Showcase